atfranc2/mlclust/README.md

     alpha: float
         If the pvalue method was specified in select_var_method then an alpha level must be set to distiguish Significant variables.
         Otherwise this option is ignored.

-**define_vars**(self, x_df, y_df, alpha = 0.05)

-    Executes all of the data preprossessing and variable selection opterations

-    Parameters:
-    x_df: Pandas Dataframe
-        Contains the predictor variables

-    y_df: Pandas Dataframe
-        Contains the target variable (only binary categorical targets are currently supported)

-    alpha: float
-        If the pvalue method was specified in select_var_method then an alpha level must be set to distiguish Significant variables.
-        Otherwise this option is ignored.

 **explore_kmclusters**(self, cluster_try)